Serj-M/recipe-app/README.md

 **An application to create a cookbook of recipes.**

 Backend in Python 3.10 (using FastAPI).
-I use Pydantic for query validation and Loguru for logging.
+I use Pydantic for query validation, Loguru for logging and Pytest.

-For data storage I used PostgreSQL (via ORM SQLAlchemy and Alembic migration).
+For data storage I used PostgreSQL (via ORM SQLAlchemy with AsyncSession and Alembic migration).

 For caching I configured Redis.